 Our Food Poverty report is in the Ham & High local newspaper today!

-13 May is the last day of the campaign which has garnered media coverage in the Ham & High, the Evening Standard, the BBC and the Camden New Journal, so we've been in the media every week for a month!
-We're really pleased and grateful for all the support our campaign got, including support from award winning 'Wlaking Dead' actor David Morrisey, the Felix Project, Lifeafterhummus Community Benefit Society.
+13 May is the last day of the campaign which has garnered media coverage in the Ham & High, the Evening Standard, the BBC Eddie Nestor Show and the Camden New Journal, so we've been in the media every week for a month!
+We're really pleased and grateful for all the support our campaign got, including support from award winning 'Walking Dead' actor David Morrisey, the Felix Project, Lifeafterhummus Community Benefit Society.
 They gave the social media push as well as the two wonderful case studies who helped too.
 We've reached many more people than we expected and are pleased to lisiase with so many in the community and social media to highlight the issue.

 Healthwatch Camden is interested in health inequalities, what causes them and what can be done to tackle them.
 Food poverty is a focus because it is a cause of health inequalities.

 For the project we surveyed people to get their views on what holds them back from eating a healthy diet, including cultural challenges.
 People interviewed included homeless people, Bangladeshi and Somali women and people on low incomes.
 We also asked the charities who are helping vulnerable people who experience food poverty what they think should be done to tackle the issue of food poverty and waste.
 A social media campaign launches on 30 April and runs until 13 May to show what the surveyed people and charities said including what they want done by decision-makers and health professionals.